 Getting an order for mastoids is rare these days.
 But it still happens occasionally, and when it does don’t be ashamed to pull out your Merril’s.
 Tissue thickness, superimposing shadows, and awkward patient positioning make the mastoid process a difficult body part to radiograph.

-The mastoid process is a conical shaped bony projection of the temporal bone that lies behind the ear.
+The mastoid process is a conical shaped bony projection of the temporal bone that lies behind the ear (see the article on radiographic projections of the skull for information on imaging the temporal and other cranial bones).
 It is located in a position lateral to the styloid process and posterior to the external auditory meatus.
 It has a unique bony structure which resembles a honey comb filled with a special form of air cells.

 The mastoid process is almost absent or very small in the skull of newly born infants.
 It starts to develop after birth, as the sternomastoid muscle grows and pulls on the skull bones.
 The size and shape of the mastoid is rather variable and it is generally larger in males when compared to females.

 The mucus membrane lining of the mastoid process is a continuation of that of the middle ear cavity.
 Accordingly, in acute otitis media, the infection spreads to the mastoid air cells, either through direct bone spread or via the emissary veins, leading to suppurative periosteitis.
 Acute mastoiditis in such case is a form of an acute surgical mastoiditis.
 When left untreated, the inflammation can reach the brain which can be fatal, especially in children.
 Mastoiditis passes through 5 pathological stages and the condition could be halted at any point.
 These stages are:

 Stage 1: Hyperemia of the mucous membrane lining of the mastoid air cellular system:

 Stage 2: Fluid transudation or pus exudation with the mastoid air cells.

 Stage 3: Loss of the vascularity of the bony septa leading to bone necrosis.